Getting Started with Ancient Coins

 Wherever you buy from, make sure the shop has a policy of lifetime refunds for coins that turn out to be fake.
 While rare, even the best dealer can pass on a forged coin by mistake, so check out what they will do if it does happen.

 Don’t buy from ebay until you know what you are doing as there are far too many fakes for sale.
-However, once you do know what you are doing, ebay is an excellent place to buy directly from the metal detectorists who are finding the coins.

 How do I store ancient coins